IMsumitkumar/python-basics-QnA/Functions.md

 It's good practice to use assertions to check for valid input, but not for checking for error conditions that might occur during the execution of the function.
 For example, it would not be appropriate to use an assertion to check that a file has been successfully opened, because this can fail for many reasons other than a programming error.

-###  How do you use the "return" statement in a function?
+### Q:  How do you use the "return" statement in a function?

 The return statement is used to exit a function and return a value to the caller.
 When a function reaches a return statement, it immediately stops executing and the value of the expression following the return keyword is returned to the caller.
 If there is no expression following the return keyword, the function returns None.
 For example,